-We travelled through all eight countries of Central America over the course of more than three months.
-Our route took us from the Yucatan region of Mexico to Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, and finally to the southern reaches of Panama.
-During this time we really tried to pack in as many adventures, meals, and drinks as we could.
+We traveled through all eight countries of Central America over the course of more than three months.
+Our 12-week Central America route took us overland from the Yucatan region of Mexico to Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, and finally to Panama.
+During this Central America overland journey, we really tried to pack in as many adventures, meals, and drinks as possible.

 We’re often asked what place we liked best in Central America.
 It’s so tough to say because we honestly liked different places for different reasons.
 So here are our best bets, recommendations, tips, and advice through the entire subcontinent.

 Best Multi-Day Excursions: